 where either a <function> or the name of a data file enclosed in quotes is supplied.
 A function is a mathematical expression or a pair of mathematical expressions in parametric mode.
-The expressions may be defined completely or in part earlier in the stream of gnuplot commands (see user-defined (p.
-29)).
+Functions may be builtin, user-defined, or provided in the plot command itself.
+Multiple datafiles and/or functions may be plotted in a single command, separated by commas.
+See data (p.
+77), functions (p.
+87).